1bpm/csound-dblib/OpcodeDocumentation.md

 	kdone, Sres[][] dbarray_k gidb, "SELECT 'this', 'is' UNION SELECT 'a', 'test'", ktrigger

 ## k-rate query opcodes (blocking)
 These opcodes will block the execution of the k-cycle until complete so should not be used for realtime purposes.
-Ie offline rendering or special operations (eg in example 7) should be fine.
+Ie offline rendering or special operations (eg in example 7) are special cases in which they could be used.

 ### dbexec_kb